On the symplectic type of isomorphims of the p-torsion of elliptic curves: Introduction

-In this paper we will optimize some of the existing criteria and establish new ones in all the remaining cases that a symplectic criterion can possibly exist.
-Therefore we obtain an answer to Problem A which is optimal using only standard local information away from $p$.
-More precisely, the methods in this paper will allow us to do the following: \begin{enumerate} \item Given $(E,E',p)$ as above we determine the complete list $\calL_{(E,E',p)}$ of primes $\ell \ne p$ with the following property.
-For each $\ell \in \calL_{(E,E',p)}$ the curves $E/\Q_\ell$ and $E'/\Q_\ell$ contain enough information to determine the symplectic type of $(E,E',p)$. \item For all $\ell \in \calL_{(E,E',p)}$ we have a symplectic criterion to determine the type of $(E,E',p)$ from $p$ and the Weierstrass models of $E/\Q_\ell$ and $E'/\Q_\ell$.
-Often we only need the standard invariants $(c_4, c_6, \Delta_m)$ attached to minimal models of these local curves. \end{enumerate} Note that, although to solve Problem A for a particular $(E,E',p)$ it is enough to find one prime in part (1), we obtain the complete list $\calL_{(E,E',p)}$.
-In particular, when $\calL_{(E,E',p)}$ is empty there is no prime $\ell \ne p$ such that local information at $\ell$ allows us to find the answer.
+As we shall explain below, the symplectic type of~$(E,E',p)$ is encoded in the information of the local curves $E/\Q_\ell$ and $E'/\Q_\ell$ for any $\ell \in \calL_{(E,E',p)}$.
+More precisely, the methods in this paper will allow us to do the following. \begin{enumerate} \item Given a triple $(E,E',p)$ as in Problem~A we completely determine the set $\calL_{(E,E',p)}$. \item For each $\ell \in \calL_{(E,E',p)}$ we have a symplectic criterion to determine the symplectic type of $(E,E',p)$ from $p$ and the Weierstrass models of $E/\Q_\ell$ and $E'/\Q_\ell$.
+Often we only need the standard invariants $(c_4, c_6, \Delta_m)$ attached to minimal models of these local curves and congruence conditions on~$p$. \end{enumerate} Note that, although to solve Problem A for a particular $(E,E',p)$ it is enough to find one prime~$\ell$ in part (1), we obtain the complete list $\calL_{(E,E',p)}$.
+In particular, when $\calL_{(E,E',p)}$ is empty there is no prime $\ell \ne p$ such that local information at $\ell$ allows us to determine the symplectic type of $(E,E',p)$ (see Proposition~\ref{P:emptyL} for such an example).
+Therefore, we obtain an answer to Problem A which is optimal using only standard local information away from~$p$.

-We compile in Table~\ref{Table:CriteriaList} the complete list of new and old symplectic criteria in terms of the type of reduction of $E/\Q_\ell$; the relevant notation and the statement of each criterion can be found in Section~\ref{S:results}.
-Completing the proof of the content of Table~\ref{Table:CriteriaList} is the main objective of this paper.
-All the calculations required for this work were done using {\tt Magma}~\cite{MAGMA}. \begin{small}
+We compile in Tables~\ref{Table:CriteriaList} and~~\ref{Table:TwistingLemmas} the complete list of symplectic criteria in terms of the reduction types of the curves; see Section~\ref{S:results} for the full notation and statements. \begin{small}